meow-d/meow-d.github.io/_posts/2025-07-05-weeueveeeveuueueuvuuuuy.md

+---
+title: the risez of whateverz
+tags: internet
+summary: eueueueueueueeueueeueueueueue
+---

 https://eev.ee/blog/2025/07/03/the-rise-of-whatever/

 i am annoyed by this article for a lot of reasons, but most of them are ones where i can agree to disagree. the actual real problem is that it's a boomer rant, a "why aren't things fun anymore" post written out of anger. i can enjoy rants when they are funny and no one gives the guy power, but this isn't one of those cases.

 to illustrate what i mean:

 >Like, just to calibrate here: you know how some code editors will automatically fill in a right bracket or quote when you type a left one?
-You type " and the result is "|"?
+You type " and the result is "\|"?
 Yeah, that drives me up the wall.
 It saves no time whatsoever, and it’s wrong often enough that I waste time having to correct for it.

 >And that’s a predictable operation that inserts a single character!
 What we’ve invented is an entire fake persona that will waste your time entire paragraphs at once.